karmaniverous/entity-client-dynamodb/.stan/system/stan.requirements.md

     - Update only the three generated child nodes under Properties; keep all comments/anchors/order elsewhere.
   - Warning banner (YAML comment at top of file):
     - “Generated sections (AttributeDefinitions, KeySchema, GlobalSecondaryIndexes) are overwritten by tooling.
 Edit baseline/template‑only.
 Use validate‑table‑definition to check drift.”
-  - Optional overlays at generation time (applied once):
+  - Managed table properties (NOT dotenv overlays):
+    - generate.tableProperties may optionally declare non-generated table Properties keys as tooling-managed:
+      - BillingMode
-    - BillingMode, ProvisionedThroughput (RCU/WCU), TableName.
+      - ProvisionedThroughput (RCU/WCU)
-  - No per‑version template; only a root baseline template (tables/table.template.yml).
+      - TableName
+    - When provided, these managed table properties MUST be applied on every generate/refresh run.
+    - When not provided, these keys MUST be preserved (no mutation).
+    - If ProvisionedThroughput is managed, BillingMode MUST also be explicitly managed and MUST be PROVISIONED (no implicit behavior).
+    - If BillingMode is managed as PROVISIONED, ProvisionedThroughput MUST be present and complete (RCU+WCU) or generation MUST error.
+  - generate CLI UX:
+    - Remove generate --force.
+    - Add generate --clean to recompose from baseline + generated + managed properties; no confirmation required.

 Validation and create‑table policy

 - validate‑table‑definition:
-  - Recompute the generated sections from resolved EM and compare to table.yml.
+  - Recompute the generated sections from resolved EM and compare to table.yml (order-insensitive).
+  - When managed table properties are configured, validate MUST also enforce drift detection for those managed keys.
   - Exit non‑zero on drift (CI‑friendly).
 - create‑table:
   - Reads tables/NNN/table.yml (required; errors if missing).
   - Defaults: validate=true, refreshGenerated=false.
   - Behavior:
-    - If refreshGenerated: update generated nodes in place then create.
+    - If refreshGenerated: update generated nodes AND apply managed table properties in place then create.
     - Else if validate=true: error on drift unless --force is provided.
+  - Non-latest create guard:
+    - Creating a table at a non-latest version is unsafe by default and MUST be rejected in all environments.
+    - The CLI MUST support an explicit override flag --allow-non-latest to permit creating a non-latest version.
   - TableName override:
     - Optional flag allows a one‑off override (merged into Properties at runtime only).
   - Waiter: maxSeconds configurable (default 60).